Skip to main content

 If you’re self-hosting (Hybrid deployment)

-Step 1: Configure rate limit environment variable
+Step 1: Configure rate limit environment variables

 Step 2: Update deployment configuration